 - Course registration will take place after you attend the mandatory orientation for international students.

-- All students must maintain full-time status (12 credit hours for undergraduates; 9 credit hours for graduate students).
+- All students must maintain full-time status (minimum 12 credit hours for undergraduates; 9 credit hours for graduate students).

 - Have your courses picked out before you arrive along with some alternative courses.
 UTA Study Abroad cannot guarantee or reserve places in specific courses.